 Additional tests were done with rust water as an alternative to ferrous sulfate.
 The iron rich solution was made by soaking a rusty steel wool pad in a jar of water/vinegar for a couple of weeks.
 It did not turn rust red as I expected, but dissolved into a slate black sludge.

-The yarn on the left was my first tester and simmered for an hour in a half cup of the iron rich solution, diluted with water.
+The yarn on the right was my first tester and simmered for an hour in a half cup of the iron rich solution, diluted with water.
 After washing the unbound iron solution out of the wool in a mild soapy detergent, it was simmered along with the ferrous sulfate mordanted control (on the right) in a Phaeolus schweinitzii dye bath.
 Both resulted in a beautiful deep olive-green; a typical reaction to the dye.

 Hailing success, I added a 3oz skein of wool and the rest of my iron solution to a pot of simmering water and repeated the process.
 This time the results were a rather disappointing brown, as seen in the middle sample.
 I think that the solution was just too weak to handle the weight of the big skein of wool.

 Gauging amounts is going to be a challenge when working with mordant alternatives.
 And while the brown wool in the middle may be an attractive color, the potential of this mushroom dye is so much more.

 Looks like it’s back to the lab for me.
 I’d love to hear about others experiments with mordant alternatives.
 Drop me a line at email@example.com or leave a comment if you have had good luck.